TheJarX/tuiteable-lite/README.md

 It contains redux toolkit, react-redux and react-router.

+## Installation

+Run `yarn install` to install all the dependencies and `yarn start` to run the application.

 ## Components

 The app contains a few components in the features/tuits folder.
 TuitDetail,